We've reviewed every pair of the best ghd straighteners to help you settle on 'The One'

 Reasons to avoid

-ghd's most premium straightener is often pitted against the Dyson Corrale – but if you are weighing up the Dyson Corrale vs ghd Platinum+, there are a few things to consider.
-The Platinum+ features predictive heat technology, intelligently adapting to the section of hair being styled's thickness and density – meaning more control, less damage and fewer split ends.
-We loved the speedy heat-up time, a tiny 15 seconds, while the wishbone hinge made styling feel easier than some of the older models.
+Often compared with the Dyson Corrale, there are a few things to consider if you are weighing up the Dyson Corrale vs ghd Platinum+.
+This ghd styler has predictive heat technology, intelligently adapting to a section of hair's thickness and density – meaning more control and less damage.
+We love its speedy heat-up time of just 20 seconds, while the wishbone hinge made styling feel easier than some older models.

-Thanks to the smooth plates, we could straighten and wave hair in record time, which meant less time exposed to damaging heat.
-(Do note that less damage still means you need to take care with heat and use heat protection, especially if your hair is brittle or colour-treated.
-There is no such thing as a damage-free straightener.)
-Another plus is that, if something goes wrong, the Platinum+ comes with a three-year warranty, while all other ghd hair straighteners come with two (apart from the newest tool, Chronos).
+Thanks to the smooth plates we straightened and waved our hair in record time, meaning less time our strands spent under damaging heat.
+(Do note that even tools promising less damage still require you to use heat protection, especially if your hair is brittle or colour-treated.
+There is no such thing as a damage-free straightener!)
+Another plus here is that the Platinum+ comes with a three-year warranty; all other ghd hair straighteners come with two (aside from the Chronos).
+It doesn't come in cheap, but nor is it the most expensive ghd straightener, which is why we vote it the all-round best in line with its impressive results.

 See our full ghd Platinum+ hair straightener review